Turtle Mountain Scenic Byway

 For more modern camping conveniences, continue on to Lake Metigoshe State Park, offering more than 1,500 acres of outdoor recreational activities.
 Pitch a tent in one of the campsites, bring an RV or rent one of the cabins or group dormitories as your home base, and spend your days picnicking, fishing, kayaking or hiking the three-mile Old Oak Trail.
 During winter months, this park also offers an array of snow activities, from snowmobiling and sledding to cross-country skiing and ice fishing.

 Ready to see something truly unexpected on your scenic drive?
-Pull over for a stop at Mystical Horizons, an eye-catching “Stonehenge” right in the North Dakota prairielands.
+Pull over for a stop at Mystical Horizons, an eye-catching “Stonehenge” right on the North Dakota prairie.
 Designed to view the summer and winter solstices and the equinox, these stone and cement structures are both functional and beautiful.

 Just across Highway 43 from Mystical Horizons, equestrians will find a primitive campground for overnight stays with their horses at the Twisted Oaks Equestrian Campground.
 With primitive camping, corrals for horses and miles of riding trails, this spot is ideal for reconnecting with nature on horseback.

-Start planning your trip along the Turtle Mountain Scenic Byway.
+Start planning your trip along the Turtle Mountain Scenic Byway today.